 Q: How do I know how many Work Share hours I have volunteered?

 A: All volunteer hours will be inputted within 2 weeks of the date of the meet or event.
 It is your responsibility to check and make sure the correct hours have been posted.

 Q: Can I apply for a Volunteer Hardship?

 A: We do not have a “hardship application”.
 If you feel you may not be able to complete your hours, we will help you come up with solutions so you are able to complete your hours.
 You must contact the KING Boosters Work Share (Volunteer) Coordinator, before the end of the cut-off period or you will be assessed the Service Hours Fee.

-Q: Do I need to volunteer the full 24 hours if my swimmer is injured?
+Q: Do I need to volunteer the full number of hours if my swimmer is injured?

 A: If your swimmer is an “active” swimmer, all volunteer hours need to be met or the Work Share Hours Fee will be assessed.

 Q: Can I get Work Share volunteer hours for taking the Official training class?

 Q: If I sign up to volunteer 2 hours and I am finished in 1.5 hours, do I get the full 2 hours?